MontesCodes/montescodes/README.md

 ## I am a Self Taught Web Developer

-- 🌱 I’m currently learning JavaScript, CSS and HTML
+- 🌱 I’m currently learning JavaScript, CSS and HTML through the following means:
+- freecodecamp.org
+- Udemy.com
-- through
+-

 <!--
 **MontesCodes/montescodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.